-Baby sleep challenges often continue in the toddler years
+I hate to break it but science says baby sleep challenges often continue in the toddler years.

 Baby sleep challenges frequently turn into toddler challenges

 Babies frequently don’t “eventually” grow out of their sleep problems.
-“More than 40% of infants who have sleep disorders at the age 8 months also have sleep disorders at age 3 years.”
+“More than 40% of infants who have sleep disorders at the age eight months also have sleep disorders at age three years.”
 (Zuckerman B et al. 1987).
-According to another study, “84% of infants who suffered sleep disorders at the age of 15-48 months had these findings by the age of 3 years, while only 3% of infants without the signs of sleep problems at initial inspection were found to have these problems at 3 years.”
+According to another study, “84% of infants who suffered sleep disorders at the age of 15-48 months had these findings by the age of 3 years, while only 3% of infants without the signs of sleep problems at initial inspection were found to have these problems at three years.”
 (Kataria S et al. 1987)

 My own (completely unscientific) study would confirm these studies.
 With the toddlers and young children I’ve worked with (15 months – age 6), I can’t remember one child that didn’t also have a history of sleep challenges as a baby.

 Again, I promise I don’t say this to make you feel worse.
 I know it may seem discouraging if you have a baby who won’t sleep.
 I certainly wish I had known this with my oldest son and his sleep struggles.
 Not focusing and resolving his sleep challenges while he was a baby is one of my biggest parenting regrets.
 I also see it almost daily with the families that I work with.
 I’ve heard over and over “I thought they would grow out of it, but he’s 2.5 now and still waking up multiple times a night.
 I’m so exhausted and at my wits end.”

 I say it because I don’t want you to struggle for years on end, especially if there are things you can do about it now.

 Improved sleep doesn’t have to mean “sleep training” or CIO